auberginehill/update-mozilla-firefox/README.md

         <th>:arrow_right:</th>
         <td style="padding:6px">
             <ul>
                 <li>Displays Firefox related information in console.
-Tries to update an outdated Firefox to its latest version, if an old Firefox installation is found and if Update-MozillaFirefox is run in an elevated Powershell window.
-In addition to that, if such an update procedure is initiated...</li>
+Tries to update an outdated Firefox to its latest version, if an old Firefox installation is found, and if Update-MozillaFirefox is run in an elevated Powershell window.
+In addition to that...</li>
             </ul>
         </td>
     </tr>